Inverting the Pyramid of Success: Plot

-During the second half, Sam (Toheeb Jimoh) scores a goal, just as added time begins.
-In the final minute, Dani (Cristo Fernández) scores a goal via penalty, which gives the team a draw - enough to promote them to the Premier League.
+During the second half, Sam (Toheeb Jimoh) scores a goal, and Jamie is fouled on his way to score.
+He gives the penalty kick to Dani (Cristo Fernández), who hasn't taken one since his accidental killing of team mascot Earl.
+Inspired by the presence of the new mascot on the sidelines, Dani scores a goal, which gives the team a draw - enough to promote them back to the Premier League.
 As the team celebrates, Ted finds that Nate has torn up the "Believe" sign in the locker room and left without a word to the team.
-Meeting with Akufo (Sam Richardson), Sam declines his offer, which angers Akufo, who claims Sam will never play in the Nigeria national football team.
-Sam tells Ted and Rebecca that his decision was based on his journey, feeling he still has more left on the club.
+Meeting with Akufo (Sam Richardson), Sam declines his offer, which enrages Akufo, who claims Sam will never play on the Nigeria national football team.
+Sam tells Ted and Rebecca that his decision was based on his journey, feeling he still has more left with the club.

-After facing the press about the game and his mental health, Ted runs into Trent Crimm (James Lance), who tells Ted he was fired from The Independent after coming clean to his editor about revealing an anonymous source.
+After facing the press about the game and his mental health, Ted encounters Trent Crimm (James Lance), who tells Ted he was fired from The Independent after admitting to his editor that he'd revealed an anonymous source.
 Despite losing his job, he remains optimistic for his future and wishes Ted good luck in the next season.
-Roy surprises Keeley with tickets for an overseas holiday, but while Keeley is delighted she turns it down to remain in London and work on her new firm.
+A few days later, Roy surprises Keeley with tickets for an overseas holiday, but while Keeley is delighted, she turns it down to remain in London and work on her new business.
 She tells him to not waste the journey and go alone.
 Sam buys a space where he intends to open a Nigerian cuisine restaurant.
 Two months later, in the London Stadium, the West Ham United F.C. players are training, while Rupert whispers something to a member of the coaching staff.
 The person turns, revealing himself to be Nate.